-Do not take offence, just give it a try:

-The West enlightens the mind but spells ruin to the heart.
+Do not take offence, just give it a try: The West enlightens the mind but spells ruin to the heart.

-And Iqbal was convinced that Western civilization's inherent contradictions rendered its survival doubtful.
+And Iqbal was convinced that Western civilization's inherent contradictions jeopardized its survival.
 The following lines are from a poem he wrote during his stay in England: